 You can also set your account to automatically send assets into maintenance after an item is checked in.
 This will ensure that equipment is always in the best state before it is checked out again.
 To enable this, go to Settings → Add Ons → Service Triage.
 You can set the service period here.
 This can either be enabled for all groups or for a specific group from its detail page.

-Once done, an asset will automatically be sent into maintenance for the duration specified each time it is checked in.
+This will ensure that asset group – computers will be automatically sent into maintenance for 24 hours each time it is checked in.
+After 24 hours, the Asset status stays in maintenance until changed to available manually.
 You can also disable Service Triage on a certain group of assets from the group’s details page.

 3. Service Reports